Hi, First, no need to call me Sir; Jaap is fine :-) On 14/01/18 09:34, Andrew Jauhari wrote:

 If you rerun dj_make_chroot, then you're creating the chroot from scratch, so any changes you made there before are lost.
 That also means that you'd have to rerun dj_make_ubuntu_java_chroot.

+And if it has impact to domjudge, please tell me too if I need to reconfigure the whole judgehost from the scratch.
 The judgedaemon itself does not modify the chroot at all, it only read-only bind mounts parts of it during each judging (see judge/chroot-start-stop.sh).
 Thus you can safely rebuild or change the chroot while the judgedaemon is not running.

 Best, Jaap